 Track, review, and revise

-The goal for setting up an expense budget is to help you make good decisions about your business.
-Choose your list of expenses that you want to track to align with your strategy and your goals for your business.
+The goal of setting up an expense budget is to help you make good decisions about your business.

 To make your expense budget work for you, make sure to set up a monthly review meeting.
 Usually, doing this a week or two after the end of the month is a good time.
-Sit down and see how you did compared to your budget.
+Sit down and see how your actual spending compared to your budget.
 Did you stay on track?
 Did you go over budget or come in under?
-Maybe some categories were over and some under.
+Maybe some over budget and some under.